-The IRS really wants you to file and pay your taxes on time and the penalties for not doing so can quickly add up:
+The IRS really wants you to file and pay your taxes on time.
+The penalties for not doing so quickly add up:

 Typically ½ of 1% of your unpaid taxes, per month